plane-watch/pw-slippymap/README.md

 # plane-watch/pw-slippymap

-A [Slippy Map](https://wiki.openstreetmap.org/wiki/Slippy_Map) written in Go, eventually destined to be compiled to WebAssembly, for the plane.watch frontend (maybe).
+A [Slippy Map](https://wiki.openstreetmap.org/wiki/Slippy_Map) written in Go, runs in desktop mode or in js/wasm, for the plane.watch frontend (maybe).

 ## Current state